-The customer is already using Oracle Internet Directory as the user and group repository and Oracle Single Sign-On as the single sign-on solution in the 10g deployment.
-The 11g Release 1 (11.1.1) Oracle SOA or Oracle WebCenter deployment will continue to rely this Oracle Internet Directory and Oracle Single Sign-On infrastructure for single sign-on and user repository.
+The customer is currently using Oracle Internet Directory as the user and group repository and Oracle Single Sign-On as the single sign-on solution in the 10g deployment.
+The 11g Release 1 (11.1.1) Oracle SOA or Oracle WebCenter deployment continues to rely on this Oracle Internet Directory and Oracle Single Sign-On infrastructure for single sign-on and user repository.